Why did Tom DeLonge leave Blink-182?

-He was soon replaced by Alkaline Trio's Matt Skiba, who with Mark Hoppus and Travis Barker went on to release the band's seventh studio album, California, in 2016 and NINE in 2019.
+A founding member of the Californian band, Tom DeLonge left Blink-182 in 2015.
+He was replaced by Alkaline Trio's Matt Skiba, who with Hoppus and Barker went on to release the band's seventh studio album, California, in 2016 and NINE in 2019.

 Speaking in a video, the All The Small Things rocker revealed “The last show I played was in front of 100,000 people and then they wonder why I’m not doing that now, and I’ll say because this is the one moment in my life where I’ll be able to look back as an old man and say, ‘Oh my god, I was a part of the team that changed the world'."

-As the clip shows early footage of the band, the rocker finally reveals: "I left my band and all that I was known for, because this is the moment in time that I can change the world for my kids and everybody else's."
+As the clip shows early footage of the band, the musician finally reveals: "I left my band and all that I was known for, because this is the moment in time that I can change the world for my kids and everybody else's."

 While it has been widely reported that DeLonge did seem to leave his Blink 182 life behind to delve deeper into the truth behind UFOs, there could be more to his departure than meets the eye.